TumisangSebabole/Application-letter/README.md

 Dear [Recipient’s Name],

 I am writing to express my interest in an internship opportunity at **[Company/Organization Name]**.
-I am a 17-year-old student currently studying **Business, Innovation, and Data Analytics (BIDA)** at **Botswana Accountancy College**, and I am eager to apply my knowledge and skills in a professional setting while gaining practical experience.
+I am a 17-year-old student currently studying **Business Intelligence and Data Analytics** at **Botswana Accountancy College**, and I am eager to apply my knowledge and skills in a professional setting while gaining practical experience.

 Throughout my academic journey, I have developed a strong foundation in **data analysis, programming (Python and Java), and problem-solving**, as well as skills in **teamwork and communication** through group projects and volunteer work.
 I am particularly interested in applying these skills in a real-world environment, learning from experienced professionals, and contributing meaningfully to your organization’s projects and goals.